-We provide novel evidence on the impact of gender-targeted policies on women's bargaining power by documenting the response of mothers' Pareto weight to participation in Mexico's Oportunidades.
-To do so, we present identification results that allow us to identify the household's production technology, parental preferences and the Pareto weight of two-parent households even when the intrahousehold allocation of time and consumption is partially observed by exploiting the exogenous variation of the program on parents' time use by placing the cash transfer in the hands of mothers and by requiring school-aged children to attend school.
-Such alternative identification approach addresses a common data shortcoming that tends to thwart the extent to which we can use empirical applications of the collective labor supply model with home production presented in Blundell, Chiappori and Meghir (2005) to assess the impact of targeted benefits on intrahousehold inequality.
+I provide novel evidence on the impact of gender-targeted policies on women's bargaining power by documenting the response of mothers' Pareto weight to participation in Mexico's Oportunidades.
+To do so, I present identification results that allow us to identify the household's production technology, parental preferences and the Pareto weight of two-parent households even when the intrahousehold allocation of time and consumption is partially observed.
+Importantly, this approach exploits the exogenous variation induced by the program on parents' time use by placing the cash transfer in the hands of mothers and by requiring school-aged children to attend school.
+Such alternative identification approach addresses a common data shortcoming that tends to thwart the extent to which I can use empirical applications of the collective labor supply model with home production presented in Blundell, Chiappori and Meghir (2005) to assess the impact of targeted benefits on intrahousehold inequality.

-Our results indicate that the receipt of the program's cash transfer is associated with a significant increase in mothers' Pareto weight which effectively translated into an increase in their individual welfare, characterized by the generalization of the money metric welfare index of Chiappori and Meghir (2015) we propose in this paper.
-Importantly, we also find that such empowerment effect associated with participation in Oportunidades coincides with an increase in domestic production within two-parent households.
-Given that the production of the public good is used in the model to account for the presence of children, we provide convincing evidence in favor of the argument that empowering mothers is beneficial for children.
-Specifically, we find that by empowering mothers, who tend to have a higher preference for the public good as shown by the estimation results in Section 4.4, the program effectively increases domestic production within two-parent households by allowing them to substitute parental time investments with monetary investments in children.
+My results indicate that the receipt of the program's cash transfer is associated with a significant increase in mothers' Pareto weight which effectively translated into an increase in their individual welfare, characterized by the generalization of the money metric welfare index of Chiappori and Meghir (2015) I propose in this paper.
+Importantly, I also find that such empowerment effect associated with participation in Oportunidades coincides with an increase in domestic production within two-parent households.
+Given that the production of the public good is used in the model to account for the presence of children, I provide convincing evidence in favor of the argument that empowering mothers is beneficial for children.
+Specifically, I find that by empowering mothers, who tend to have a higher preference for the public good as shown by the estimation results in Section 4.4, the program effectively increases domestic production within two-parent households by allowing them to substitute parental time investments with monetary investments in children.
+My counterfactual exercises show that Oportunidades is as effective as alternative cash transfer designs and considerably more effective than wage subsidies in serving as a policy lever for mothers' empowerment.